Understanding Natural Skincare Ingredients: From Pure to Pragmatic

-Shade 1: Purist.
-The ingredient comes from natural sources, such as plants, and retains its chemical structure when being used in a product.
+Shade 1: Purist Natural Ingredients: The ingredient comes from natural sources, such as plants, and retains its chemical structure when being used in a product.
 For instance, an oil that has been cold-pressed from a seed such as Cocoa Butter.
 Although you are changing the physical form you are not altering the chemical structure.
 At Puremess, we use A LOT of these ingredients.

 Shade 2: Naturally derived ingredients.
 The ingredient that has come from a natural source, such as a nut or plant, undergoes some kind of chemical reaction ie. fermentation, to create the final ingredient.
 Essential oils fall under this category as they have to be steam distilled or extracted through a solvent.
 And let’s face it, essential oils are AMAZING!!!

-Shade 3: Ingredient is nature identical.
-This ingredient is not derived from nature but its chemical make-up is identical to that same ingredient found in nature.
+Shade 3: Nature Identical Ingredient: This ingredient is not derived from nature but its chemical make-up is identical to that same ingredient found in nature.
 Why would you use these?
 Often because of the sustainability issues surrounding the purely natural ingredient.
 Formulators and even suppliers may never know whether their ingredients are derived from nature or have been synthetically derived.
 Some essential oils may fall into this category as the ‘pure’ ingredient is so price inhibitive.
 Citric acid, used in bath bombs also comes under this category as we couldn’t produce enough oranges to meet demand!

 In my eyes there is nothing wrong with sitting at either end of the scale but there are definitely reasons why you should be using skincare products that fall into any one of the above categories, and those reasons are to avoid using certain harmful, or potentially harmful ingredients.